Blue is the new Green…

 As improved technologies have become available, our Facilities Management team have continually modernised the energy and waste infrastructure to ensure Bluewater continues to make a difference in the community and remain at the forefront of sustainability within the retail and leisure sector.

-Bluewater is managed by Land Securities, the largest commercial property company in the UK.
+Bluewater is managed by Landsec, the largest commercial property company in the UK.

 The facility team are accredited with ISO9001 (quality), ISO14001 (environment), ISO50001 (energy) and ISO18001 (occupational health and safety).